This all happened quite accidentally.

-The real clincher, though, that inspired me to even consider a career in screenwriting was a conversation with Craig Borten during the world premiere of Dallas Buyers Club.
+The real clincher, though, that inspired me to even consider a stab at screenwriting was a conversation with Craig Borten during the world premiere of Dallas Buyers Club.
 As Matthew McConaughey sauntered his way towards the end of the carpet where myself and other print media were always sequestered, I spotted Borten and skipped my A-list celebrity sound bite for a conversation with him instead.
 The screenwriter behind this incredible film.

 Completely inappropriately, I took advantage of our few minutes to gush about the film.
 Having just come from a screening – eyes still puffy, heart still full – I couldn’t help but marvel over the 25-year journey it took for the film to finally be made.
 Then I asked Borten if he had any advice for up-and-coming screenwriters.
 He said “write often, have people read your work and be open to feedback.
 But above all else, just keep writing.”

 That was it.
 That was the moment I knew I wanted to dedicate all my spare minutes to putting all the stories swirling inside my fiercely wild imagination into script form.
 That was the moment I began dreaming of what it might feel like to be on the other side of the red velvet rope, answering the earnest and fervent questions of someone just like me.